IM-THE-GRASS/python-ascii-animation/README.md

 # python-ascii-wave

-A lil python script built using numpy that displays a wave using ascii the wave is build using the equation
+A python script built using numpy that displays a wave effect in your cmd w unicode characters

+was mainly built so i could mess around with numpy math & matrixes

+the wave is build using the equation

     wave = (